snl-dakota/dakota-examples/official/uncertainty_quantification/mlmf/mc/README.md

 # Description

 This example is part of a longer tutorial that covers Dakota's multilevel and multifidelity sampling approaches.
 The top-level page, which provides an outline and describes the test problem used throughout the tutorial, is [here](../README.md).
 In this section, Monte Carlo sampling is used to estimate the expectation (mean) of a model QoI.
 The variance or uncertainty of the estimate is discussed.
-Understanding these conepts is key before reading the following sections.
+Understanding these concepts is key before reading the following sections.

 # Theory Highlights